The foundational playbook for Founders to create the next

 To create lasting impact, we believe market-driven impact innovation should be the primary model, as this is foundational to building a business, not a program.
 The difference lies in the primary source of income:

 |Market-Driven Income||Dependency Income|

 Finding impact innovation that aligns to you is a process.
 You may find success on your first attempt.
 A more realistic expectation is to know that despite your best intentions your original idea may not gain traction.
 Using the right process enables you to modify your idea over time, providing the best chance for success.
-The models, frameworks, and tools used in the process are rooted in design thinking.
+The models, frameworks, and tools used in the process are found in design thinking.
 After completing specific early steps, you’ll need to assess for impact and market traction (i.e., is it working?).
-If traction does not occur, you’ll have to repeat the earlier steps to find the answer.
+If traction does not occur, you’ll have to repeat the earlier steps modify your innovation.
 This may take several attempts.

 The first stage is Discovery.
 You need to build empathy for your target customer.
 The best method to gain that insight is to engage with them or observe them in action.
 By doing so, you’ll understand:

-The deeper you understand your customer, the better chance you to gaining traction.
+The deeper you understand your customer, the better chance you have at gaining traction.
 You’ll use tools like Customer Journey Mapping to help identify the Jobs to be Done, Pain Points and the areas of perceived value for your target customer.

 This often stalls or trips up founders and startups.
 The desire to help the world hits a roadblock due to lack of revenue.
 We’ve seen this before and we’re able to help.
 The Plastic Bank had to solve this issue – read more of their story here.
 You can learn more about the difference between Customers and Beneficiaries by accessing the Lean Canvas toolkit.

 These first two phases will help you define your first assumption: